 Louise Sams is executive vice president and general counsel for Turner Broadcasting System, Inc. (TBS, Inc.).
-In this capacity, she oversees the company’s legal matters worldwide, which include acquisitions and joint ventures; production and clearance of content for Turner Broadcasting’s news, entertainment and animation networks; protection of the company’s intellectual property; and litigation and employment matters.
-Sams directs a staff of some 90 lawyers located in Atlanta, Los Angeles, London, Hong Kong, Seoul, Mumbai, Delhi, Tokyo, Sydney, Buenos Aires and Sau Paulo.
-Sams is based in Atlanta and reports to Phil Kent, chairman and CEO, TBS, Inc.
+In this capacity, she oversees the company’s legal matters worldwide with a staff of some 110 lawyers located in Atlanta, Los Angeles, London, Hong Kong, Seoul, Mumbai, Delhi, Tokyo, Sydney, Buenos Aires and Sau Paulo.
+Sams is based in Atlanta and reports to John Martin, Chairman and CEO, TBS, Inc.

 Prior to joining TBS, Inc. in 1993, Sams was a corporate associate at White & Case in New York.
 She represented various domestic and international clients in the negotiation and documentation of acquisitions, strategic mergers, dispositions, joint ventures and private and public securities offerings in the United States and abroad.